Welcome to the International Office

 The goals and measures of our "Internationalization Strategy" (2020-2023) can be found here:

 The OTH Amberg-Weiden is becoming ever more international: The university is focussing on an innovative digital strategy, which it will implement together with the OTH Regensburg.
-The Bavarian State Ministry of Sciences and Arts is supporting these measures with 294,000 euros as part of the Internationalisation 2.0 programme.
+The Bavarian State Ministry of Sciences and Arts is supporting these measures with 294,000 euros as part of the Internationalization 2.0 programme.

 "Science and teaching know no national borders," says Dr. Annabelle Wolff, head of the International Office at the OTH Amberg-Weiden.
 "We want students, academics and researchers to be able to exchange ideas and information easily and quickly in a globalised world.
-Digitisation has provided us with new instruments for this purpose - and we are making sure that our students and professors benefit from it".
+Digitization has provided us with new instruments for this purpose - and we are making sure that our students and professors benefit from it".
 In concrete terms, the OTH Amberg-Weiden is tackling two measures in cooperation with the OTH Regensburg: the implementation of the Mobility Online software and the redesign of the International Office's website.

 The Software Mobility Online supports and simplifies many processes in the international area of the university, such as Erasmus+ activities, non-European bilateral cooperation, double degree programmes, summer/winter school activities, short courses or admissions of international students.
 To this end, the database covers, among other things, all the steps from application to the stay abroad and return to the university.